 - Rich people don’t pay taxes.

-- If I won the election it was fair, and if I lost, it was rigged.
+- It was fair if I won the election; if I lost, it was rigged.

 - Did the person try to conceal or fail to disclose information that suggests they may not be forthcoming about the situation?